Chorley woman could be in care home over Christmas after falling over at Astley Park on Bonfire Night

-76-year-old Chorley woman in respite care after Bonfire Night fall at Astley Park
+Chorley woman, 76, in respite care after breaking her leg in Bonfire Night fall at Astley Park

 Darren Coleman, 46, is considering legal action after his 76-year-old mum fell and broke her leg at Astley Park on Bonfire Night.